matthewb66/import_yocto_bm/README.md

 The `--output_json` option can be used to specify an output file for the project scan.
 If specified, then the scan will not be uploaded automatically and CVE patch checking will be skipped.

+The `--replacefile` option can be used to specify a layer/recipe/version replacement file (see REPLACING LAYER AND RECIPE NAMES below).

 The Yocto target and architecture values are required to locate the manifest and cve\_check log files and will be extracted from the Bitbake config files automatically, but the `--target` and `--arch` options can be used to specify these manually.

 The most recent Bitbake output manifest file (located in the `build/tmp/deploy/licenses/<image>-<target>-<datetime>/license.manifest` file) will be located automatically.
 Use the `--manifest` option to specify the manifest file manually.